 - The light, cushioned EVA midsole combined with the comfortable Ortholite insole and removable PU insole provides plush like cushioning and reliable shock absorption

-- The padded collar and tongue add to the comfortable fit of these boots
+- The padded collar and tongue add to the comfortable fit

-So, if you are looking for high quality EH rated work boots, which will also keep you protected from slipping, and will provide you with amazing cushioning, comfort, enhanced flexibility of the movements and yet sufficient support for the feet and ankles, these boots are probably the best choice for you.
+So, if you are looking for high quality EH rated work boots, which will also keep you protected from slipping, and will provide you with amazing cushioning, comfort, enhanced flexibility of the movements and yet sufficient support for the feet and ankles, they are probably the best choice for you.
 They are durable, have anti-abrasion protection and their construction and the materials used are of the highest quality which you can definitely rely on to serve you for longer and ensure that your feet are safe and comfortable at all times.

 Thorogood Men’s Composite Safety Toe Gen Flex 804-4445